 Pupils will study the impact of significant leaders and individuals on local and global communities.
 Pupils will explore leaders’ courage, resilience and their desire and motivation to shape the future.
 This includes pupils comparing and evaluating positive and negative role models.
 Pupils will be encouraged to reflect on themselves, their individual talents, their leadership skills and how they contribute to an inclusive environment.
 They will consider the impact they have on their peers, their family, and our world, as well as their own physical and digital legacy.

-Pupils will learn how medical advances and forward thinking have helped humans to be healthier, and to lead longer, happier lives.
+Pupils will learn how medical advances and forward-thinking have helped humans to be healthier, and to lead longer, happier lives.
 Pupils will explore the importance of mental health and recognise that it is now accepted as part of our overall health and well-being.
 Pupils will learn how individuals should take responsibility for their own health, and how they can look after themselves.
 They will explore the role of key individuals who have made significant contributions to the medical community, and feel inspired to grow into an adult that can help others.

 Ethics and citizenship